AmYre/my42/philo/README.md

 -  Be able to end the simulation when a philo died in less than 10ms but leave the simulation live if a max_meals option is set
 -  Not be fooled by the sleep function, and rewrite a function that can sleep + can check every so often the state of the simulation
 -  Create a separated monitor that has his own infinite while loop to check the state of the simulation frequently without messing with the frequence of the threads.
--  Passing valgrind hellgrind warnings by shifting the order of the forks the philo takes to eat (even philos take their forks and their neighbours for example, and odd takes their neigbours first ans then their own)
+-  Passing valgrind hellgrind warnings by shifting the order of the forks the philo takes to eat (even philos take their forks and their neighbours for example, and odd takes their neighbours first ans then their own)

 ## The Ressources used